How to Get the Most From These Summer-Blooming Bulbs

 If tubers are being planted directly into the garden, wait until the soil has warmed to 60°F. Dahlias will not grow in cold soil and their foliage is sensitive to frost.

 In cool climates, dahlias can be planted indoors, 4 to 6 weeks before the last frost date.
-Fill 1 or 2-gallon pots with moist growing mix.
+Fill 1 or 2 gallon pots with moist growing mix.
 Plant the tuber(s) with the stem or sprouts facing up and cover with 2” of soil.
 Put the pots in a warm place with good light and water sparingly.
 Start watering regularly once the plants are several inches tall.
 Transplant outdoors after danger of frost has passed.

-3. Where and How to Plant
+3. Know Where and How to Plant

 Dahlias bloom best when they are planted in full sun and fertile, well-drained soil.
 Border dahlias can be planted 15” apart from center to center; standard types are usually spaced about 18” from center to center.

 Loosen the soil to a depth of 12”.
 Add compost and all-purpose granular fertilizer to the planting area and mix well.
 Dig a hole and plant the tubers, keeping the stem(s) or sprouts upright.
-The top of the tubers, where the sprout emerges, should be positioned no more than 1-2” below the soil surface.
+The top of the tubers, where the sprout emerge, should be positioned no more than 1-2” below the soil surface.
 Backfill the hole with soil.

 4. The Value of Pinching and Staking